 The people who govern and manage the University.

-Students who are part-time on-campus, studying at a UK partner college, or via Distance Learning do not need to do face-to-face enrolment.
+Students who are studying at a UK partner college, or via Distance Learning do not need to do face-to-face enrolment.
 Your college will distribute your ID cards and make arrangements for your student finance to be activated (if applicable).
-Part-time and Distance Learning students will have their Student ID Cards posted to their home address.
+Student ID Cards will be posted to your home address.